PRIVACY POLICY

 We may automatically collect and generate information from and about you when you interact with us or our website, which may include the following categories of personal information:

-• Device Information: We might automatically collect information pertaining to the device through which you interact with our websites, such as the type of device used, that device’s operating system and version, your browser type.
+• Device Information: We might automatically collect information pertaining to the device through which you interact with our websites, such as the type of device used, the device’s operating system and version, your browser type.

 1.3 Cookies Policy